Whoaa512/starred/README.md

 ## C++

+- [jafarlihi/sysm](https://github.com/jafarlihi/sysm) - sysm makes your system play custom sounds when any configured system or external event happens
 - [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a free analytics DBMS for big data
-- [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 📋 Cut, copy, and paste anything, anywhere, all from the terminal.
-Quick, easy, and pretty.
+- [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 📋 Cut, copy, and paste anything, anywhere, all from the terminal. 😄 Quick, easy, and pretty.
-- [socketsupply/socket](https://github.com/socketsupply/socket) - A Cross-Platform Runtime for building native Desktop and Mobile Apps using HTML, CSS, and JavaScript.
+- [socketsupply/socket](https://github.com/socketsupply/socket) - A Cross-Platform Runtime for creating native Desktop and Mobile Apps with HTML, CSS, and JavaScript.
+Bring your favorite Frontend Framework!
 Written from the ground up to be small and maintainable.
 - [exaloop/codon](https://github.com/exaloop/codon) - A high-performance, zero-overhead, extensible Python compiler using LLVM
 - [WasmEdge/WasmEdge](https://github.com/WasmEdge/WasmEdge) - WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime for cloud native, edge, and decentralized applications.
 It powers serverless apps, embedded functions, microservices, sm
 - [dllu/nectar](https://github.com/dllu/nectar) - Tools to capture images with Alkeria Necta line scan camera